 There is a special procedure for checking and changing the transmission fluid.
-Because this procedure is difficult, you should have this done at your dealer service department.
-Contact your dealer for additional information or the procedure can be found in the service manual.
-To purchase a service manual, see Publication Ordering Information \Leftrightarrow 347.
+Because this procedure is difficult, you should have this done at your dealer.
+Contact your dealer for additional information.
+The procedure can be found in the service manual.
+To purchase a service manual, see Publication Ordering Information ⇒ 359.